1 of 11 products

 Is Topside or Silverside Better For Roasting?

-If you’re serving your beef joint as part of a Sunday roast dinner, pair with hearty roasted vegetables, such as celeriac, carrots, and parsnips.
+If you’re serving your beef joint as part of a Sunday roast dinner, pair it with hearty roasted vegetables, such as celeriac, carrots, and parsnips.
 Don’t forget your crispy roast potatoes, stuffing, and meaty gravy made from the leftover juices.

 Do You Put Water in the Pan When Cooking Roast Beef?